csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

 6. Configure the database:

     - __Always Free__ - If your Cloud Account is an Always Free account, you can select this option to create an always free autonomous database.
-An always free database comes with 1 CPU and 20 GB of storage.
+An always-free database comes with 1 CPU and 20 GB of storage.
 For this lab, we recommend you leave Always Free unchecked.
     - __Choose database version__ - Select 19c as the database version.
     - __OCPU count__ - Number of CPUs for your service.
-For this lab, specify __1 CPUs__.
+For this lab, specify __1 CPU__.
 If you choose an Always Free database, it comes with 1 CPU.
     - __Storage (TB)__ - Select your storage capacity in terabytes.
 For this lab, specify __1 TB__ of storage.
 Or, if you choose an Always Free database, it comes with 20 GB of storage.
-    - __Auto Scaling__ - For this lab, keep auto scaling enabled, to enable the system to automatically use up to three times more CPU and IO resources to meet workload demand.
+    - __Auto Scaling__ - For this lab, keep auto-scaling enabled, to enable the system to automatically use up to three times more CPU and IO resources to meet workload demand.

     >**Note:** You cannot scale up/down an Always Free autonomous database.